A lot of my clients have never contracted professional artwork before and are a little unsure what to expect.

 Upon finalization, I’ll send an invoice detailing the hours spent and any costs incurred, such as custom fonts or clip art purchased.
 If you’re billed for these items, I’ll include them with your final file package.
 Any remaining balance must be paid before I send files.
 Once you have paid in full, rights are transferred to you.
 The work is yours to keep or change at will.

-I’ll also include a style sheet which shows a thumbnail image of each variation of the logo, lists the colors and fonts used, and recommended usage of each logo style.
+I’ll include a style sheet which shows a thumbnail image of each variation of the logo, lists the colors and fonts used, and recommended usage of each logo style.
+Check out my Zellsbells branding for an example.

 What Can I Do for You?

-From print to online presence, I can help with all of your graphics needs.
+From print to social media, I can help with all of your graphics needs.
 Drop me a line today and let’s get started!